Parent and Family Engagement Plan

 Reservation of Funds

-Bulloch County Schools reserves one percent of its annual total of Title I funds to carry out the parent and family engagement requirements listed in this policy and as described in Section 1116 of the Every Student Succeeds Act.
+Bulloch County Schools reserves one percent of its annual total of Title I funds to carry out the family engagement requirements listed in this policy and as described in Section 1116 of the Every Student Succeeds Act.
 Furthermore, the school district will distribute 90 percent of the amount reserved to Title I schools to support their local-level family engagement programs and activities.
 The district will provide clear guidance and communication to assist each Title I school in developing an adequate family engagement budget that addresses their needs assessment and parent recommendations.

 Bulloch County Schools will build school and parent capacity for strong family engagement in order to foster effective engagement of parents and family members in supporting partnerships among the Title I schools.
 Parents, and the community share a goal of improving student academic achievement and building capacity through districtwide activities and programs.